Norway have open its borders for non-essential travel from some countries. Domestically, restrictions are gradually being lifted.

 Are the restaurants and bars open in Norway?

-- Restaurants and cafes in most of Norway are open under social distancing requirements.
+Restaurants, bars and cafes in Norway are open under social distancing requirements.

 Are businesses and attractions open in Norway?